 - Customer retention

-Your online business involves money.
-So, do not forget to install an active SSL certificate for your online store.
+Every online business involves money.
+So, security is of utmost importance.
+So, you must install an active SSL certificate for your online store.

 These security certificates encrypt the data and keep them safe from hackers.
-Most hosted eCommerce platforms like Shopify offers free SSL for the paid plans.
+Most hosted eCommerce platforms like Shopify and Sellfy offers free SSL certificates.
 But if you self host, buy your own SSL certificate.

 Cost of eCommerce Theme

-You can start with a free theme for your online shop.
-But if you need better experience – go premium.
+While you can start with a free theme for your online shop, premium themes can often boost conversions.
 A ready-made premium theme can range anything between 60 to 200 USD.

 As an alternative, you may hire freelancers to create a more personalized experience.